 Finally, one local SEO tactic that is often overlooked but is important is to get reviews.
 Google uses reviews as a signal of quality and prominence, so the more reviews you have, the better your chance of ranking high in local search results.
 The best way to get reviews is to ask your customers.
 You can do this via email, social media, or even in person.

 Pro Tip: Buying reviews can potentially result in your GBP profile being suspended, so it’s best to avoid that temptation and focus on getting genuine reviews from your customers.
+Natural reviews are more important for impressing customers and SEO.

 So there you have it!
 These are just a few local SEO tips to help you get started.
 Now is the time to start if you’re not already doing local SEO for your small business.